Roberts Center for Pediatric Research 2716 South Street, 13th Floor Philadelphia, PA 19146

 Principal Investigator: Declan Patton, PhD

-This study aims to quantify the strength of child restraint system support legs and underfloor compartments using drop tests.- Interactions Between Rear-Facing Child Restraint Systems and the Vehicle Door in Frontal-Oblique Impact Sled Tests
+This study aims to quantify the strength of child restraint system support legs and underfloor compartments using drop tests.- Frontal-Oblique Impact Sled Tests of a Rearward-Facing Child Restraint System With and Without a Support Leg

 Principal Investigator: Declan Patton, PhD